 NOTE 1: Core feature type WatercourseLink has most of the attributes of INSPIRE feature type WatercourseLink (from HydroNetwork) and of INSPIRE feature type Watercourse (from PhysicalWaters).
-In addition, it has navigability information (attribute CEMTClass from INSPIRE Water Transport Network) and additional attributes TransEuropeanTransportNetwork, PfafstettterCode, WFDWaterbodyCode.
+In addition, it has navigability information (attribute CEMTClass from INSPIRE Water Transport Network) and the additional attribute TransEuropeanTransportNetwork.

-NOTE 2: Regarding the attributes "inspireld", "hydroid" and "streamOrder", it may be enough to capture the main information (i.e. the local identifier or the order); the other sub-attributes (e.g. namespace, orderScheme) are just providing the context, they have generally constant values that may be provided when delivering data for INSPIRE.
+NOTE 2: Regarding the attributes" inspired", "hydroid" and "streamOrder", it may be enough to capture the main information (i.e. the local identifier or the order); the other sub-attributes (e.g. namespace, orderScheme) are just providing the context, they have generally constant values that may be provided when delivering data for INSPIRE.